C15TA armoured truck

-The C15TA Armoured Truck was an armoured load carrier produced by Canada during the Second World War.

-It was developed from the Otter Light Reconnaissance Car.
+was an armoured load carrier produced by Canada during the Second World War.
+It was developed from the Otter light reconnaissance car.

 Development

-The C15TA Armoured Truck was developed by General Motors Canada along a concept lines of the American M3 Scout Car.
+The C15TA armoured truck was developed by General Motors Canada along a concept lines of the American M3 scout car.
 The vehicle used the chassis of the Chevrolet C15 Canadian Military Pattern truck design.
 Between 1943 and 1945 a total of 3,961 units were built in Oshawa, Ontario.
 Armoured hulls were supplied by the Hamilton Bridge Company.